Winter Break Breakup

 Students sit together during lunch to talk to each other Jan.
 19. After two weeks of winter break, they began to all eat together in a group again. “[Being back has] been great, I missed seeing my friends at school and the energy from them is great,” Keilani Longwell ‘25 said.

-by Ally Kelley, Graphics Editor
+by Ally Kelley, Multimedia Editor

 Hundreds of students roam the halls, sleepily talking amongst themselves.
 Their brains focus on trying to stay awake when a loud ringing bursts through the halls.
 The students drag themselves to their first period.
 After two weeks of sleeping in, staying home or going on vacation, school starts bright and early, at full force.